techidaily/site-win11-tips/source/_posts/how-to-bypass-disruptions-caused-by-new-windows-updates.md

  A Windows backup is one of the popular ways to fix situations like this.
 Put simply, a backup lets you create copies of your data, which you can then later restore in case of any misshapen or emergency.
 Naturally, a backup restore can be very handy in problems caused by a Windows update because you can simply restore your Windows and all its files and settings to a previous state where everything worked.

- There are primarily two ways to fix your backups:[Backup and Restore](https://www.makeuseof.com/tag/download-stuff-happens-the-backup-restore-guide/) or[File History](https://www.makeuseof.com/windows-file-history-guide/) .
+ There are primarily two ways to fix your backups:[Backup and Restore](https://www.makeuseof.com/tag/download-stuff-happens-the-backup-restore-guide/) or [File History](https://www.makeuseof.com/windows-file-history-guide/) .

  Note that you need a backup in your external drive well before you face bugs like this.
 So if you don’t have the backup already, this method will not work for you—in that case, you should head to the next method.